Technology, Performance, Storytelling.

 3W, 2M

-Cat needs something to believe in.
-Robin wants to be reminded she's alive.
-Ayala seeks solace after a tragedy.
-Orson avoids talking about his past.
-Each has been handpicked, from a waitlist of hundreds, for an elaborate dinner in Leo's converted loft apartment.
+Four guests, handpicked from a waitlist of hundreds, convene for an elaborate dinner in Leo's converted loft apartment.
 But as Leo attempts to orchestrate the perfect dining experience, he and his guests confront the deeper hungers and fears that eat away at them.
-What is it about sharing a meal that so effectively opens strangers’ hearts to each other?
+What is it about eating together that so effectively opens strangers’ hearts to each other?
 Where is the line between nourishment and consumption?
 And what is waiting in the dark, empty space beneath this apartment?

 Originally developed with the Geffen Writers’ Room.
 Staged reading at the Geffen Playhouse in December 2022.